AdobeDocs/experience-manager-cloud-service.en/help/forms/layout-capabilities-adaptive-forms-core-components.md

 Let us understand difference between various layouts in the next section.

-### Difference between different Adaptive Form layouts
+### Difference between various Adaptive Form layouts

 The table below highlights the differences between various layouts, comparing features such as purpose, navigation, structure and many more: